How to fit a carpet

-- Our recommended fitters have all passed the rigorous assessment process set by Which? to become a recognised Which?
+- The fitters have all passed the rigorous assessment process set by Which? to become a recognised Which?
 Trusted Trader.
 This endorsement scheme acknowledges reputable traders to give you peace of mind.

 - Which? has been rigorously testing products and services for over 50 years.
 Now it is doing the same for traders – and only those who meet its high standards are credited with the Which?
 Trusted Trader status.

-- Select fitting at the checkout or ask an advisor if purchasing in store.
-Alongside our standard fitting service, we also offer an uplift and disposal scheme which, for a small fee, means our fitters will take up and dispose of your old flooring before they fit your new one.
-It’s just one less thing for you to worry about!
+- As well as arranging the standard fitting service, we can also arrange for the fitter to uplift and dispose of your existing floorcovering.
+For a small fee, the fitter will take up and dispose of your old flooring before they fit your new one.
+That’s one less thing to worry about!

 It doesn’t have to be perfect but the measurements need to be accurate.
 Just a simple drawing with all the rooms shown is all you need.